w3c/wai-intro-atag/content/social-media.md

 people who interact with social platforms have different abilities.
 Some need to read content at a different pace.
 Your tool should allow them to decide how they want to process the new content that appears.

-### Everyone can Create Accessible Social Experiences
+### The Tool Supports the Creation of Accessible Social Experiences

 <p class="persona"><strong>Persona: </strong>
   Enhamed is a journalist.
 He is an authoritative source in his community, but has no idea about accessibility.